Bhatti Mines School

 India is a place like no other.
 It will jostle your entire being, challenge, inspire and confound you all at once.
 It is exactly what you make of it…not merely a place to see, it is a journey impossible to define because it is so different for everyone.
 No matter where you go, what you do, it is a place and experience that you will never forget.
 Be prepared to immerse yourself.
 Given the nature of India, you may at times find yourself in outer discomfort and inner resistance.
 Without question there is beauty in the children, culture, and in the service…but we want to be very clear that this is not the Taj Mahal tour of India.
 It is a true invitation to be in deep service to humanity.

 Sponsor A Child

-Over the four years that The Amala Foundation has been in alliance with the school, we have seen children rise from impoverishment and illiteracy to becoming healthy, thriving youth receiving a heart centered, global education.
+Since 1997, the Amala Foundation has been in alliance with the school, we have seen children rise from impoverishment and illiteracy to becoming healthy, thriving youth receiving a heart centered, global education.
 Meet some of the children of the Bhatti Mines School:

 Sponsorship changes the lives of children….. and their sponsors.

 Sponsor a child and help give a beautiful child an education and hope for the future.

 Look at what $0.53 cents per day/$16.25 per month/$195 per year can do for a child at Bhatti Mines:

 - A year of education at the Bhatti Mines School